 Apple wants to protect the battery life of its users, despite any conspiracy theories you have may have heard.
 While in the past, it resorted to sneaky tactics that had the internet in a blaze, it's going a different route in iOS 13 with slow charging.
-In a world where fast charging is all the rage, Apple is slowing down charging to combat one bad habit common among all smartphone users — overnight charging.
+In a world where fast charging is all the rage (even the new iPhone 11 Pro models come with an 18-watt power adapter), Apple is slowing down charging to combat one bad habit common among all smartphone users — overnight charging.

 We previously wrote about three bad habits you're probably doing that ruins your phone's battery, and in it, we broke down common myths about battery usage and how much of an impact we have over the speed in which battery life decreases.
 Unfortunately, too many of us still charge our phones overnight.

 While overnight charging isn't a threat to our well-being as previously believed, it's one of the leading factors as to why the same iPhone, which you used to last all day, now needs a charge after a few hours.
 When your iPhone charges overnight on iOS 12 and under, it remains at 100% battery for hours at a time, and that stresses the battery.
 Also, the heat generated by charging adds stress, and long-duration heat increases the damage.